 SPECT scans showing the negative effects of exercise on an M.E. sufferer's dysfunctional brain

+Addendum

+On October 29th 2021, NICE released the new guidelines on ME/CFS (NG206).
+Graded Exercise Therapy (GET) is no longer promoted as a treatment; also, Cognitive Behavioural Therapy (CBT) is no longer promoted as a cure.

 Contents

 1) What is M.E.?
-What is CFS? page 3
+What is CFS? page 4

-2) M.E. and hospital environments page 4
+2) M.E. and hospital environments page 5

-3) Chemicals and drugs (including anaesthetics) page 6
+3) Chemicals and drugs (including anaesthetics) page 7

-4) Surgery page 11
+4) Surgery page 12

-5) Exercise and M.E. page 15
+5) Exercise and M.E. page 16

-6) Diet and allergies page 20
+6) Diet and allergies page 21

-7) References page 21
+7) References page 22

-8) Personal dietary and medication requirements list. page 25
+8) Personal dietary and medication requirements list. page 26

-9) Summary of the booklet page 26
+9) Summary of the booklet page 27

----- ------------------------ ---------

 Disclaimer.
 Whilst every effort has been made to check that the information in this booklet is correct, the Grace Charity for M.E. does not accept responsibility for any adverse reactions to treatment in this booklet should they be tried by M.E. patients.
 Whilst our aim is to help sufferers, any drug or chemical can potentially give a bad reaction to M.E. sufferers due to the nature of the disease.

 More information regarding the SPECT scans on the front cover can be found in the Exercise and M.E. section of this booklet.

 What is M.E.?

 M.E. is a neurological disease1 and stands for Myalgic Encephalomyelitis.
 It is an injury to the Central Nervous System2, triggered by an infectious disease process, e.g. a virus.
+There is also evidence that M.E. symptoms are caused by chemicals over stimulating the immune system.3 It is a multi-system disease, affecting not only the neurological system but also the immune, endocrine, musculo-skeletal and cardiovascular systems.4

+Prognosis

-There is also evidence that M.E. symptoms are caused by chemicals over stimulating the immune system.3 It is a multi-system disease, affecting not only the neurological system but also the immune, endocrine, musculo-skeletal and cardiovascular systems.4 Prognosis Prognosis is varied depending on how much and which part of the brain has been damaged.5 Complete pre-illness recovery is rare but possible (around 6% of cases.)6 Some improvement, even marked improvement (different from full remission) is more likely than complete recovery, although relapses can occur several years after remission.7Most cases stabilise at varying degrees of disability.
+Prognosis is varied depending on how much and which part of the brain has been damaged.5 Complete pre-illness recovery is rare but possible (around 6% of cases.)6 Some improvement, even marked improvement (different from full remission) is more likely than complete recovery, although relapses can occur several years after remission.7Most cases stabilise at varying degrees of disability.
 Around 30% of cases are progressive and degenerative8 and degeneration of end organs may result in death9.
-(One figure puts early M.E. death at 10%: this includes suicides.10 Pancreatic failure can also contribute to early death.11 A death rate of 2% has been recorded for cardiac pathology.12) What is CFS?
+(One figure puts early M.E. death at 10%: this includes suicides.10 Pancreatic failure can also contribute to early death.11 A death rate of 2% has been recorded for cardiac pathology.12)

+What is CFS?